-Certification (as in Certifying a loan) - The responsibility of Franklin & Marshall to verify a student's and/or parent's eligibility for their requested amount of a federal student loan.
+Certification (as in Certifying a loan) - The responsibility of Franklin & Marshall to verify a student's and/or parent's eligibility for their requested amount of a federal direct student loan, federal direct parent PLUS loan, or a private education loan.
 Certification is performed by the Student Loan Coordinator in the Office of Financial Aid.

-College Work Option - A non-need based, campus work-study program.
-This program, unlike Federal Work-Study, is packaged and funded by the College.
-Students who choose to do College Work Option are able to begin work for the Fall semester as early as the last Sunday in August.
+College Work Option - A need-based, campus work-study program.
+This program, unlike Federal Work-Study, is funded by the College.
+Visit Student Employment.

-Cost of Education (also known as Cost of Attendance) - The total cost of educating an F&M student for an entire academic year.
+Cost of Education (COE) - Also known as Cost of Attendance, this is the total cost of educating an F&M student for an entire academic year.
 The COE includes actual Billed Costs and estimated Non-Billed Costs.
 The COE includes Billed Costs of tuition, room, meal plan, and student fees as well as Non-Billed Costs of transportation, books, supplies, loan fees, and miscellaneous expenses.
 The COE is used as a best benchmark of expense for use in determining true financial need.